eeroleppalehto/Jahtirekisteri/server/README.md

 To start the server, run the following command: `npm run dev`.
 Now you can try to access the server by going to <http://localhost:3000/ping> in your browser.
 If you see the text "pong" in your browser, the server is working.

+### Update Prisma schema

+If your underlying database schema changes, you need to update the Prisma schema.
+To do this, run the following command: `npx prisma db pull`.
+This will update the Prisma schema to match the database schema.
+If you have made changes to the Prisma schema, you need to run the following command: `npx prisma generate`.
+This will generate the Prisma client based on the Prisma schema.

 ### Prisma Studio

 To start Prisma Studio, run the following command: `npx prisma studio`.
 Now you can try to access Prisma Studio by going to <http://localhost:5555> in your browser.